-Internal and external rotations of the fundamental geometric figures, originating from the construction area, and parallelisms defined by the context, convert the connective spaces into new forms and therefore to new uses, allowing to approach those as physical places and not as mere passages.
+Internal and external rotations of the fundamental geometric figures, originating from the construction area, and parallelisms defined by the context, convert the connective spaces into new forms and therefore to new uses, allowing us to approach those as physical places and not as mere passages.

-In this new pole, teaching spaces, gym, auditorium, library, and media library with their connected services, occupy areas that coexist organically, are easily compartmentalized, and have separate entrances that are recognizable without breaking down the integrity of the whole building.
+In this new pole, teaching spaces, gym, auditorium, library, and media library with their connected services, occupy areas that coexist organically, are easily compartmentalized and have separate entrances that are recognizable without breaking down the integrity of the whole building.

-The laboratories, located on the ground floor, and the classrooms on the first floor, are characterized by walls equipped towards the internal connective spaces used for free learning; they can also open up and come together in dual modules to host shared lessons, group work, and other cooperative learning activities.
+The laboratories, located on the ground floor, and the classrooms on the first floor, are characterized by walls equipped with the internal connective spaces used for free learning; they can also open up and come together in dual modules to host shared lessons, group work, and other cooperative learning activities.

 The main goal of the technical choices is the high bioclimatic performance, intended to improve the internal comfort of the building through the application of the following precautions:

 – A modular metal cage structure acts as a support for perimeter wall claddings that isolate the internal environments by the alternation of insulating layers in insufflated cellulose fiber and insulating in bio-soluble rock wool held together by a double surface in fir wood and externally concluded by reinforced plaster;